tywalch/electrodb/README.md

 ### Composite Attribute Templates
 In a Composite Attribute Template, you provide a formatted template for ElectroDB to use when making keys.
 Composite Attribute Templates allow for potential ElectroDB adoption on already established tables and records.

-Attributes are identified by a prefixed colon and the attributes name.
-For example, the syntax `:storeId`  will matches `storeId` attribute in the `model`.
+Attributes are identified by via prefixed colon, and then the attributes name.
+For example, the syntax `:storeId`  will match `storeId` attribute in the `model`.

 Convention for a composing a key use the `#` symbol to separate attributes, and for labels to attach with underscore.
 For example, when composing both the `mallId` and `buildingId`  would be expressed as `mid_:mallId#bid_:buildingId`.